2019/2020 Competency-Based Task/Competency List for Culinary Arts II (8276/36 weeks, 280 hours)

 - Demonstrate safe food production, storage, and serving procedures.

-- Demonstrate good personal hygiene/health practices.
+- Demonstrate personal hygiene and health practices.

-- Demonstrate food handling procedures with regard to common food allergens.
+- Demonstrate food handling procedures.

 - Perform a sanitation inspection.